 Within the seven questions that serve as the framework for the IACC Strategic Plan, each question has several specific short- and long-term objectives.
 In total, there are 62 objectives in the 2010 Strategic Plan.
-The objectives call for specific research efforts with a goal date for completion and include an estimate of the budget required to accomplish the goal.1 Each ASD project that received funding in 2009 was evaluated to determine which question and objective it fulfilled.
+The objectives call for specific research efforts with a goal date for completion and include an estimate of the budget required to accomplish the goal.
+Each ASD project that received funding in 2009 was evaluated to determine which question and objective it fulfilled.
 This enabled assessment of progress corresponding to the Strategic Plan and identification of gaps in funded research.

-Of the seven critical questions described in the 2010 Strategic Plan, Question 3 (risk factors), Question 6 (issues over the lifespan), and Question 7 (infrastructure and surveillance) had the largest percent of projects that were specific to Strategic Plan objectives (91%, 89%, and 94%, respectively).
-Approximately 75% of the research encompassed by Question 1 (diagnosis), Question 4 (interventions and treatments), and Question 5 (services) is related to specific objectives in the Strategic Plan.
+Of the seven critical questions described in the 2010 Strategic Plan, Question 3 (risk factors), Question 6 (issues over the lifespan) and Question 7 (infrastructure and surveillance) had the largest percent of projects that were specific to Strategic Plan objectives (91%, 89%, and 94% respectively).
+Question 1 (diagnosis), Question 4 (interventions and treatments), and Question 5 (services) all had approximately 75% of research related to specific objectives.
 Conversely, only 46% of funding allocated to Question 2 (biology of ASD) addressed Strategic Plan objectives (Figure 6).
-Brief descriptions of the types of projects that are not specific to particular objectives within a question are provided in the summary section for each question.
-The research projects specific to objectives combined with the projects falling outside the objectives represent the full scope of research being conducted for each question.

-Within each question, the objectives are set apart by designating them as short- or long-term (with an "S" or an "L"), followed by sequential letters of the alphabet (e.g., 2.S.A, 2.S.B, 2.L.A, 2.L.B).
+Within each question, the objectives are set apart by designating them as short- or long-term (with an "S" or an "L"), followed by sequential letters of the alphabet (e.g., 2.S.A, 2.S.B, 2.L.A, 2L.B).
 For clarity of discussion, these shorthand abbreviations will be used in this analysis.
-For example, the first short-term objective in Question 1 ("When Should I Be Concerned?") is referred to as 1.S.A.
+For example, the first short-term objective in Question 1 ("When Should I Be Concerned?"), 1.S.A, calls for the development of "at least one efficient diagnostic instrument that is valid in diverse populations for use in large-scale studies by 2011."
 Full titles and funding information for each objective can be found in Appendix A. The following analysis assesses the funding distributed to each question and its related objectives in the Strategic Plan (Figure 6).

-1 Budget recommendations were formulated by scientific and program experts in the field and provide an estimate of what it would cost to conduct each project.
-The IACC provides these budget recommendations as guidance to Federal agencies and partner organizations as to the potential cost of conducting the recommended research.
-The IACC's role in research is advisory.
-The committee does not have its own research budget to conduct or support research.
+&lt;sup>1 Budget recommendations were formulated by scientific and program experts in the field and provide an estimate of what it would cost to conduct each project.
+The IACC provides these budget recommendations as part of their advisory capacity to the Federal government, but the IACC does not have its own research budget to conduct or support research.

-2009 ASD Funding: Alignment with IACC Strategic Plan Objectives
+2009 ASD Funding: Alignment with Strategic Plan Objectives

 Figure 6.
-2009 ASD funding for each of the 2010 IACC Strategic Plan questions based on research specific to or not specific to question objectives.
+2009 ASD funding for each of the 2010 Strategic Plan questions based on research specific to or not specific to question objectives.
 Funding specific to research objectives is designated in blue, while funding not specific to objectives is designated in yellow.